 The trust can therefore be taken to be Mr and Mrs Fisher's alter ego because they are seen to have effective control of the trust.
 As such, the property held in trust can be seen as matrimonial property.
-The transaction will be effected by or in accordance with a matrimonial instrument (section 129(b) or (c) of the Duties Act) and the dutiable property transferred to Mrs Fisher with duty charged at the nominal rate.
+The transaction will be in accordance with a matrimonial instrument of the Duties Act and the dutiable property transferred to Mrs Fisher with duty charged at the nominal rate.